peterpeter5/shallot/docs/source/tutorial.rst

 .. note::
     From now on, you should use a proper tool to debug your rest-api.
-You can use pyhton with the execellent `requests-package <http://docs.python-requests.org/en/master/>`_ or any graphical rest-client you like.
+You can use python with the excellent `requests-package <http://docs.python-requests.org/en/master/>`_ or any graphical rest-client you like.

 As the next step we implement our details-view: